MichaIng/DietPi-Docs/docs/dietpi_tools.md

         ![DietPi-Drive_Manager screenshot](assets/images/dietpi-drive-manager_2.png){: width="600px"}

-        If needed, format the drive before usage selecting the `Format` option (filesystem type description see below).
+        If needed, format the drive before usage selecting the `Format` option (file system type description see below).
         Remark: Formatting drives can only be done unmounted.

         If needed, mount the drive via the `Mount` selection.
 If mounted, commands `Unmount`, `Benchmark`, `User data`, `Swapfile` and `Read only` are present.

         ![DietPi-Drive_Manager screenshot](assets/images/dietpi-drive-manager_3.png){: width="600px"}

-    #### Move the location of user data and swapfile
+    #### Move the location of user data and swap file

-    You can move the location of the DietPi user data (default `/mnt/dietpi_userdata`) or the swapfile to a different location on a target drive.
-This may be useful if your filesystem containing the DietPi user data resp. swapfile has only little space left.
+    You can move the location of the DietPi user data (default `/mnt/dietpi_userdata`) or the swap file to a different location on a target drive.
+This may be useful if your file system containing the DietPi user data resp. swap file has only little space left.
-    Therefore execute the following steps (example user data, swapfile is quite similar):
+    Therefore execute the following steps (example user data, swap file is quite similar):

     1. Run `dietpi-drive_manager` to bring up the main menu.
     1. Have the target drive connected and mounted (see description above).